-Google Drive is a cloud-based file storage system for which Lehigh has an educational license, which grants us 'unlimited'* storage space.
-Synchronization tools, including Drive File Stream and Backup and Sync are available to automatically maintain local copies of files stored at Google.
+Google Drive is a cloud-based file storage system for which Lehigh has an educational license, which formerly granted us 'unlimited'* storage space.
+As of Dec, 2022 this will no longer be unlimited at Lehigh.
+Synchronization tools, including Google Drive are available to automatically maintain local copies of files stored at Google.
 Also, remember that Lehigh's use of Google Drive is governed by our Data Classification Policy, the Records Retention Policy, and the Cloud Computing Policy.

 Drive is also the primary access point for the all of the productivity tools in G Suite -- Docs, Sheets, Presentations, Draw, etc.

 In addition to the notes below, we recommend the good Google documentation on how to use google drive.

 1. If you're not in G Suite already, open a web browser (like Google Chrome) and type g.lehigh.edu into the address bar.
 Then click on the 'Drive' icon.

 2. If you are in G Suite (in Gmail, for example) you can simply click on the 'Tools' button, and then click on 'Drive' in the menu.